 Kousa mahshi is great as leftovers, so don't be afraid to make a large batch and keep in the fridge for a few days.
 You could even freeze them in a snap-lock container or bag for up to 3 months.

-- Warak enab is stuffed Lebanese grape leaves - so good!
+Warak enab is a dish of stuffed grape leaves in a lemony broth.

 Kousa Mahshi (Lebanese Stuffed Zucchini)